roytrust/programming/methodology.md

   * Objects passed in as a parameter to the method
   * Any object the method creates or instantiates
   * Any components of the object
+*  **Don't call us, we'll call you**
+  * Prevent "dependency rot".
+Allow low-level components to hook themselves into a system, but the high-level components determine when are needed, and how.
+  * DI avoid the use of concrete classes and instead work as much as possible with abstractions.

 ## Concepts